canada-ca/tracker/README.md

 #### Scanner CLI

-The scanner portion has a CLI that can be used to perform individual parts of the scanning in isolation of the other steps.
+The utility has a CLI that can be used to perform individual parts of the scanning in isolation of the other steps.
 By following the steps to setup the Scanning portion, this CLI should be readily accessable to you (if you have activated the environment you installed it into).
 As you may have guesed from the command in the previous section, the CLI command is `tracker`.